MetOffice/mule/mule/docs/source/user_guide_basics.rst

     You might also notice that if you try to load a fields-file with either of the :class:`mule.LBCFile` or :class:`mule.AncilFile` classes (or
-    visca-versa) it will not work; the classes can detect if the file they are given appears to be the correct type - based on information from the headers (more on this later).
+    vice versa) it will not work; the classes can detect if the file they are given appears to be the correct type - based on information from the headers (more on this later).